Characters of Final Fantasy XII: Fran

 Fran once lived with her sisters Jote and Mjrn in Eruyt Village, the secluded Viera settlement in Golmore Jungle, but became restless and desired to see the outside world.
-This was a major source of conflict between her and the other viera, especially her elder sister Jote, who served as the village matriarch.
+This was a major source of conflict between her and the other Viera, especially her elder sister Jote, who served as the village matriarch.
 Fran argued that although all Viera begin their lives in the forest, they are not necessarily bound to remain there to the end.
 When the party encounters an impassable Viera barrier on the path through Golmore, Fran is forced to return to the village and ask for help.
 She learns from Jote that their youngest sister Mjrn has run off to the nearby magicite mines.
 When Fran finds her and brings her back, Mjrn reveals she wishes to leave Golmore, but Fran advises her against doing so, relating how her own independence has cost her her family and the ability to commune with the Wood.
 Fran accepts that she is now part of the Hume world, and asks for a confirmation from Jote that the Wood accepts her before she leaves.
 Jote replies that The Wood misses her child and is jealous of the hume that has taken her away.
-Fran smiles for the first time in the game, knowing her sister is lying and still cares for her, as she leaves The Wood for good.
+Fran smiles for the first time in the game, knowing her sister is lying and still cares for her, as she leaves The Wood.
 In Revenant Wings, Balthier and Fran are searching for the Cache of Glabados.
-Fran was voiced by Nicole Fantl in English and by Rika Fukami in Japanese.
+Fran is voiced by Nicole Fantl in English and Rika Fukami in Japanese.
 She also appears in Itadaki Street Portable.